TitansBirth/Titan/README.md

 Minimal Boilerplate.
 Maximum Speed.
 Integrate LLMs into your Rust app with almost zero friction.
 Less time on setup, more time deploying agents that print.

-Help us improve Sentient World Labs by contributing to our Feedback form.
+Help us improve Titan by contributing to our Feedback form.

 ## High-level features
 - Full support for LLM completion and embedding workflows